Cindy Marten: Education

 Marten earned a bachelor's degree in education from the University of Wisconsin–La Crosse and master's degree in teaching and learning from the University of California, San Diego.

 Career

 Marten spent 32 years as an educator, holding various roles of increasing responsibility as a teacher, literacy specialist, vice principal, and principal.
 For 10 years she worked at Central Elementary School in City Heights.
 As a teacher, instructional leader, and later as principal, she placed an emphasis on social and emotional learning and the arts, combined with academics.

 In 2013, Marten became the superintendent of San Diego Unified School District.
 She was succeeded by Lamont Jackson, who held the position until August 2024.

 Marten's nomination by President Joe Biden to be deputy secretary of education was submitted to the United States Senate on February 22, 2021, and confirmed by the Senate on May 11, 2021, by a 54–44 vote.

+Governor-elect Matt Meyer nominated Marten to become Secretary of the Delaware Department of Education in January 2025.